tiadal/pro-students.de/README.md

     * The amount of text is few and only consists of a handful of words
     * The prominent heading text is styled relatively big
     * The heading and navigational elements are meant to be skimmed, not read, which has been noted in the forums as an exception to the rule
+* Wave reports "Read More" links as being unclear when read out of context
+    * It is true that the "Read More" text itself wouldn't make sense in a list of links
+    * Solving this problem would require changes both in the build system and in the website design
+    * Nevertheless, we deem the [relevant success criterion as stated by the W3C](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-refs.html) to be fulfilled
+    * Context of the links is given by the preceding text and can be reached by screen readers using an additional command (see e.g. "News article summaries" in the W3C document)

 # Developer Documentation (2b)